voyagerfan/Exercise-Tracking-App/README.md

   * Add your password to the connect string and save this for later.

 **2. IDE Setup**

-<u style="text-decoration: underline;">The following is for VS Code</u> but feel free to use an IDE you are comfortable with.

 * Click on the "Exentensions" icon (left pane).
 * Type MongoDB into the search bar.